CommonQt is a Common Lisp binding to the smoke library for Qt.

 (:qt-superclass "QPushButton"))

-(defmethod initialize-instance :after ((instance button))
+(defmethod initialize-instance :after ((instance button) &key)

 ;; Must call the C++ constructor here first: